ptrace — process trace

 best avoided.

-Using the PTRACE_O_TRACESYSGOOD
+Using the PTRACE_O_TRACESYSGOOD option is the

 recommended method to distinguish syscall-stops from other